synle/display-dj/README.md

 ## Monitor Configs

-At the moment, there is no UI to modify the configs, configs file are located at `%AppData%\display-dj\monitor-configs.json`.
+At the moment, there is no UI to modify the configs.
 This can also be accessed via right clicking the tray icon of display-dj and choose `Open Monitor Configs`.

 - `disabled`: flag can be used to hide a monitor off the list
 - `sortOrder`: flag can be used to change which monitor showing up first

 ### Sample configs file

+Configs file are located at:

+- `%AppData%\display-dj\monitor-configs.json` (for windows)
+- `TBD` (For Mac)

 ```json
 {